 The student had to choose whether “to lose an athletic competition or lose his identity,” Newsom said.

-"Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on black individuals as these policies are more likely to deter black applicants and burden or punish black employees than any other group," according to the law.
+“Workplace dress code and grooming policies that prohibit natural hair, including afros, braids, twists, and locks, have a disparate impact on black individuals as these policies are more likely to deter black applicants and burden or punish black employees than any other group,” the bill says.

 As the Crown Act was headed to the governor’s desk, Mitchell said the measure would encourage schools and businesses to create grooming policies that foster inclusion and diversity.